Credits & Contact

 Places to Visit

 You can find a historical marker about the November 1865 USCT Grand Review that Day helped organize in Harrisburg, Pennsylvania.
-A historical marker about Day is also located in Steelton, Pennsylvania at the intersection of Lincoln Street… Read the rest
+A historical marker about Day is also located in Steelton, Pennsylvania at the intersection of Lincoln Street and Carlisle Street.
+While the William Howard Day Cemetery is also … Read the rest